TRohit20/TRohit20/README.md

 ---

 ## 👫 Community:
-- Technical and Strategy Head START Club: Built an 500+ strong diverse and inclusive student community from the ground up.
+- Prev - Technical and Strategy Head START Club: Built an 500+ strong diverse and inclusive student community from the ground up.
 - Previosuly, Advisory Board Member: Technvision Club and ISF IETE, SNIST - Organized several hackathons, webinars, events and mentored many students on a 1:1 basis.
 - Actively involved in Global tech communities such as [EddieHub](https://github.com/EddieHubCommunity), [MLH](https://mlh.io/), [Kubesimplify](https://github.com/kubesimplify) and more.
 - Apart from tech, also been the president of Sports Club, SNIST: Organised the biggest in-person sports Fest in Telangana with over 2000+ attendees

 ---

-#### ⚡ When I don't code : **Gym, Games, Sports, Phothography and Hanging out**
+#### ⚡ When I don't code : **Gym, Video Games, Sports, Phothography, Guitar, Standup and entertainment**

 ---